wo3kie/cxxDojo/README.md

 Implement a simple Java class and then call its code from C++ application.
 Use JNI for it.

 From [Wikipedia](https://en.wikipedia.org/wiki/Java_Native_Interface) Java Native Interface (JNI) is a programming framework that enables Java code running in a Java Virtual Machine to call and be called by native applications and libraries written in other languages such as C, C++ and assembly.

+**30. xml.cpp**
+Implement a program to parse xml document.
+Can you use boost for it?